Skip To Content

 My data was updated in its source location.
 How do I sync my dataset in my data pipeline?

-If the data is regularly updating in the source location and you want to use it in a data pipeline, it is recommended you do not use the Use caching parameter for inputs.
+If the data is regularly updating in the source location and you want to use it in a data pipeline, it is recommended that you do not use the Use caching parameter for inputs.
 If you do not use caching, Data Pipelines reads the latest data every time you request a preview or run.
 If you use caching, only the data available at the time you cached is used.

 If you created an output feature layer and need to update it with the latest data, use the Replace or Add and update options in the Feature layer tool, and run the data pipeline again.
 You can automate rerunning a data pipeline by scheduling a task for the data pipeline item.
 To learn more about automating data pipeline workflows, see Schedule a data pipeline task.